Foot Anatomy and Its Role in Long-Distance Running

-A broken toe can be very painful and lead to complications if not properly fixed.
 If you have any concerns about your feet, contact Dr. Howard Horowitz from Bowie Foot & Ankle .
-Our doctor will treat your foot and ankle needs.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our office located in Bowie, MD .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.